omanduj/hn/README.md

 doing.
 If I had another week I would focus on building out the application more.
 I would first add some form of data storage, possibly a NoSQL database to allow for increased flexibility.
-After that I would add features such as a notification whether a user answered correctly, an option to store a question they thought was interesting or important, a feature that allows them to skip/return to a question and a way to track how many questions are left in the quiz.
+After that I would add features such as a notification whether a user answered correctly, an option to store a question they thought was interesting or important, a feature that allows them to skip/return to a question, a way to track how many questions are left in the quiz and possibly add more animations.
 Once I hit the month mark I would look to build out the entire application, from home screen to features independent of quizzes.
 I would also look into using some form on containers to maintain consistency across operating systems and look into deployment.

 3. I would first approach the issue by identifying the urgency, importance, and time each task would take.
 I would place the following on top priority: